erwkuvi/ft_transcendence/README.md

 ![42Wolfsburg](https://42wolfsburg.de/wp-content/uploads/2023/07/Warstwa_1-1.svg)

 ### Project online
-If you want to take a look how this project works: [ft_transcendence](https://react-sab2.onrender.com/)
+If you want to take a look to this project, click on the following link: [ft_transcendence](https://react-sab2.onrender.com/)